prabhupant/python-ds/README.md

 ## Contributing

-Contributions are always welcomed. :smiley:
+Contributions are always welcomed.
 Feel free to raise new issues, file new PRs.
-Consider giving it a star and fork this repo! :wink:
+Consider giving it a star and fork this repo!

 To follow the guidelines, refer to [Contributing.md](CONTRIBUTING.md)